Azure/commercial-marketplace-data-offer-accelerator/README.md

 # Azure Data Marketplace

+This project is currently in proof-of-concept stage.

+> Before beginning the onboarding process, please ensure your company has signed the Data Marketplace Addendum to the Publisher Agreement.
+This will be provided by your business contact at Microsoft.

-The code in this repository is a proof-of-concept to allow selling of data within the Azure Marketplace and is not considered production ready.
+This PoC allows selling and purchasing of raw data within the Azure Marketplace.

 ## Installation Instructions and Examples